-OUTCOME 1 relates to our wider vision for Children and Families

-OUTCOME 2 is about listening to and involving children, young people and their families, and must underpin everything we do

-OUTCOMES 3-7 directly relate to the five Priorities as told to us by children and young people in and leaving care
+- Outcome 1 relates to our wider vision for Children and Families - Outcome 2 is about listening to and involving children, young people and their families, and must underpin everything we do - Outcomes 3-7 directly relate to the five Priorities as told to us by children and young people in and leaving care

-For each Outcome, we have suggested new actions to go into our Delivery Plans, alongside the work we already do, and we will work these up with our partners.
-We also have examples of the performance measures we will use to monitor our progress and keep us on track.
+For each Outcome, we have suggested new actions which will go into our Delivery Plans, alongside the work we already do, and performance measures to keep us on track.

-Each Outcome relates to a Promise made in the Essex Pledge.
-This makes them meaningful to the children and young people they impact and will help children and young people hold us to account to our Pledge Promises.
 Our progress will be reported to our Corporate Parenting Panel and new actions discussed with the CiCC.